mmyros/airflow/docs/docker-stack/index.rst

 often used by the users and they are good to "try-things-out" when you want to just take Airflow for a spin,

-You can also use "slim" images that contain only core airflow and are about half the size of the "regular" images but you need to add all the :doc:`extra-packages-ref` and providers that you need separately via :ref:`Building the image <build:build_image>`.
+You can also use "slim" images that contain only core airflow and are about half the size of the "regular" images but you need to add all the extra packages and providers that you need separately via :ref:`Building the image <build:build_image>`.

 * :subst-code:`apache/airflow:slim-latest`              - the latest released Airflow image with default Python version (3.7 currently)